Owais-Ansari/ScaledYoloV4/README.md

 Hi, I am Owaish, Imaging Scientist at Aira Matrix.
 I develop AI-based solution for life sciences.
-My key skills segmentation, object detection, classification, image processing.
+My key are skills segmentation, object detection, classification, image processing.

 <!-- For the last 1 years I have been associated with Aira Matrix, and working on mainly two projects.
 Prostate Gleason Grading: Prostate cancer is the second deadliest cancer in men, seriously affecting